- Jeffrey Dellanoy

 Irvine Welsh was born in Edinburgh in 1958.

-His most recent novel, the Sex Lives of Siamese Twins, is described by the Independent as ‘[eviscerating] Western society’s great…obsessions with food, health, sex and emotional perfection’.
+The Sex Lives of Siamese Twins (2014) is described by the Independent as ‘[eviscerating] Western society’s great…obsessions with food, health, sex and emotional perfection’.
 Set in Miami, it examines the effects of fame on a woman lauded as a ‘hero’ after her role in disarming a gunman.

 Two common complaints of literary reviewers when considering the work of Welsh are that his books are read by people who don’t normally read and that their author has a negative view of literature (he prefers the title ‘cultural activist’ to ‘writer’).